 My compositional research focusses on developing and deploying artist-led creative technologies (including AI, video game technologies and improvising machines) that empower creativity.
 It positions live musical performance as a valuable space for reflecting on and challenging our relationship with emerging technologies.

-You can download a version of my CV here (last updated April 2025).
+You can download a version of my CV here (last updated August 2025).

 My PhD at PRiSM (2018-2022) was in association with the BBC Philharmonic Orchestra and was funded by the Arts and Humanities Research Council through the North-West Consortium Doctoral Training Partnership.
 You can read it here.